 Seek Help If You Suspect a Rx Drug Addiction

-Visiting the emergency department in between scheduled doctor’s appointments to obtain more of the drug
+- Visiting the emergency department between scheduled doctor’s appointments to obtain more of the drug

 Meanwhile, you must also try to maintain self-awareness and recognize whether or not you are developing an addiction.
 Signs you may already be addicted or on your way to physical dependency include:

 - Your medications became the center of your thoughts.

 - You continue to take the drug despite any demonstrated harmful effects on your physical health, emotional well-being or your personal relationships.

 - You no longer have control over when, where and how much of the drug you use.